Itcharles/Excel-Tasks/README.md

-My solutions for tasks from Excel Practice Online site.
+My solutions for tasks from Excel Practice Online website.